esalpha29/Trial_Role-Discordbot/README.md

 ▶️ If you need any kind of help or support, just join my discord server and tag me in any channel; i'm happy to assist you with any problem.

+**More Features will be added Soon!**

 ---

-⭐ If you want to get this working Bot or just the bot code then join my Discord Server and open a ticket.
+⭐ If you want to get this working bot or just the bot source code, then join my Discord server and open a ticket.
+I'll reply to you ASAP.

 **📌 Discord Server:**  https://discord.gg/R9UpynNDPT